mlr-org/mlrCPO/README.md

 ## What is CPO?

 "Composable Preprocessing Operators" are an extension for the [mlr](https://github.com/mlr-org/mlr) ("Machine Learning in R") project which represent preprocessing operations (e.g. imputation or PCA) in the form of R objects.
-These CPO objects can be composed to form more complex operations, they can be applied to data sets, and they can be attached to mlr "`Learner`" objects to generate complex machine learning pipelines that contain both preprocessing and model fitting.
+These CPO objects can be composed to form more complex operations, they can be applied to data sets, and they can be attached to mlr `Learner` objects to generate complex machine learning pipelines that perform both preprocessing and model fitting.

 ## Table of Contents